wiicode/cybersecurity-framework/bronze-controls/effective-steps-to-cyber-exercise-creation.md

 -   Consider how you'd manage internal and external communications during an incident by building this into your scenario.
 -   Conduct some research to see if there have been any recent cyber attacks or threats against your sector, or on any systems you use.
-The [*NCSC*’s Weekly Threat Reports](https://www.ncsc.gov.uk/section/keep-up-to-date/threat-reports?q=&defaultTypes=report&sort=date%2Bdesc&start=0&rows=20) is a good place to start.
+The [*BCSF*’s Weekly Threat Reports](/section/keep-up-to-date/threat-reports?q=&defaultTypes=report&sort=date%2Bdesc&start=0&rows=20) is a good place to start.

----

 ## Step 7: Create and develop exercise injects